Peters and Lee: TV appearances

-The duo was top of the bill at the Royal Variety Performance in 1973.
-They were also resident guest stars on The Des O'Connor Show, had slots on The Golden Shot, Mike and Bernie Winters' Show, Presenting Nana Mouskouri, Seaside Special and David Nixon's show.
+The duo were top of the bill at the Royal Variety Performance in 1973.
+They were also resident guest stars on The Des O'Connor Show had slots on The Golden Shot, Mike and Bernie Winters' Show, Presenting Nana Mouskouri, Seaside Special and David Nixon's show.

-Peters and Lee had a popular (now lost) TV series of their own Meet Peters & Lee, including several Christmas specials made by ATV.
+Peters and Lee had a popular (now lost) TV series of their own Meet Peters & Lee, though three episodes exist on audio as well as including several Christmas specials made by ATV.
 "The Peters and Lee Story" was one Christmas special made for 27 December 1975 which starred Mike and Bernie Winters, Cleo Laine and Aiden J Harvey, who won New Faces in 1974.
+A special Christmas radio show was produced for christmas day 1976 that exists as an audio.
 Their success made them household names and frequent appearances on Top of the Pops also kept their record sales steady.

-Their last TV appearance before their split was London Night Out in November 1980 in which they performed four songs from their farewell album.